 Although the first lockdown saw an MoT extension implemented, garages nevertheless remained open due to their classification as essential businesses.

-As with the second lockdown, this third lockdown will see garages remain open for repairs, servicing and MoTs.
+As with the second lockdown, this third lockdown saw garages remain open for repairs, servicing and MoTs.
 This means no MoT extension has been introduced and garages are still open as the Government's roadmap moves along.

 Car production to continue